FAQ about Managed Service for OpenSearch

 Cluster logs are stored for 30 days.

-How do I set up an alert that triggers as soon as a certain percentage of disk space has been used up?
+How do I set up an alert that triggers as soon as a certain percentage of disk space is used up?

-Create an alert with the disk.used_bytes metric in Yandex Monitoring.
+Create an alert for the disk.used_bytes metric in Yandex Monitoring.
 This metric shows the disk space usage in the Managed Service for OpenSearch cluster.

 For disk.used_bytes, use notification thresholds.
 Their recommended values are as follows: